happy0412/qe-todolist/Test Deliverables/TestPlan/README.md

  <h1>4.1 Test Automation/ Manual Testing </h1>
 Both manual and Automation Testing will be performed.
 <h1>5 Test Environment  </h1>
-A server is required for web server.
-The application will be tested on windows operating system and it will run on Google chrome.
+A  web server is required.
+The application will be tested on windows 10 operating system and it will run on FireFox.
  <h1> 6.
 Major Deliverables</h1>

 Deliverable | For           | Date/ Milestone